rogerlew/undaqTools/doc/gettingstarted.rst

 >>> daq.read(daq_file)

 Daq.read will also unpack and process any dynamic objects that might be present during the drive.
+This processing is computationally intensive and about doubles the processing time.
 This can be suppressed with the process_dynobjs keyword argument if so desired.

 >>> daq.read(daq_file, process_dynobjs=False)

-The code attempts to find the relative headway distance between each dynamic object and the OwnVehicle (the driver).
-This requires some numerical optimization that extends the processing time.
-The additional time required depends on the number of dynamic objects in the drive.

 Once loaded, saving the hdf5 is as simple as: